Blog/NotesConcept

 1. The client sends a username & password to the server.
 The server validates credentials against existing credentials stored in the DB

-2. On successful authentication server generates a unique session id (signed) and stores session_id on the server.
+2. On successful authentication server generates a unique session ID (signed) and stores session_id on the server.

-3. The server sends back session_id which will be set as part of a cookie
+3. The server sends back session_id which will be set as part of a cookie in the browser.

 HTTP OK 200 set-cookie